sandialabs/wiretap/README.md

 > **Warning**
 > Port forwarding exposes ports and services on your local machine to the remote network, use with caution

-You can expose a port on the Client to IPs in Wiretap's `routes` list by using the `expose` subcommand.
+You can expose a port on the Client to IPs in Wiretap's `routes` list by using the `expose` command.
 For example, to allow remote systems to access port 80/tcp on your local Client machine, you could run:

 ```
 ./wiretap expose --local 80 --remote 8080